typelevel/typelevel.github.com/_posts/2015-07-27-nested-existentials.md

 12. `mlenLengthE2` $<\_m$ `mlenLengthE`

-Moreover, the full existential in `mlenLengthE2` is, in principle if `scalac` will not accept it, shorthand for:
+Moreover, the full existential in `mlenLengthE2` is, in principle if yet unaccepted by `scalac`, shorthand for:

 ```scala
 PList[E] forSome {